Parkinson's UK Board of Trustees

 Our Board of Trustees is the governing body of Parkinson's UK and is ultimately responsible for everything we do and how we do it.

-Read their profiles to find out more about each of our trustees and why they joined the board.
+Read our trustees profiles, below, to find out more about them and why they joined the board.

 Gary Shaughnessy CBE (Chair)